-Stencil concrete driveways cost is 13 $ to 20 $ per square feet.
+Stencil concrete driveways cost 13 $ to 20 $ per square foot.

 4. Slate Concrete Driveways

-Slate concrete driveways cost is 10 $ to18 $ per square feet.
+Slate concrete driveways cost 10 $ to18 $ per square foot.

 5. Stamped Concrete Driveway

-Stamped concrete driveway cost is 8 $ to 12 $ per square feet.
+Stamped concrete driveway cost is 8 $ to 12 $ per square foot.

 6. Stained Concrete Driveway